 We propose investors opt for a blended approach of active and passive management to benefit from the advantages of each.
 This strategy can deliver the best risk-adjusted after-tax returns.

 Let's review the advantages of a blended management approach, our philosophy, and the research that supports it.

 What are the Advantages of a Blended Active and Passive Management Approach?

-Active management offers the potential to outperform passive indexing but has become increasingly hard to do on a consistent basis.
-Recent research has called into question the merits of active management, but it should be noted that not all markets (i.e., stocks, bonds) are created equal.
+Active management offers the potential to outperform passive indexing but has become increasingly difficult to do on a consistent basis.
+Recent research has called into question the merits of active management, but not all markets (i.e., stocks, bonds) are created equal.

 Fund Selection Criteria

 We believe that actively managed funds (equity or fixed income) must meet the following mandate(s) in order to be selected over an index:

 - Funds held in a portfolio must add statistically significant alpha versus their respective index*